Oslo Summer School in Comparative Social Science Studies 2019

 Monday Morning Registration

-Registration takes place in Eilert Sundts hus (The Faculty of Social Science building) at Blindern University Campus between 9.15 and 10.15 Monday 23rd of July, and/or Monday 30th of July.
+Registration takes place in Eilert Sundts hus (The Faculty of Social Science building) at Blindern University Campus between 9.15 and 10.15 Monday 22 July, and/or Monday 29 July.
 Please show up in due time!

 Summer School Information Office

 This is the main source of information during Oslo Summer School.
 The office is located just next to where you registered Monday morning, in the Eilert Sundts hus (Faculty of Social Science).
-Opening hours from 09.30 to 15.30, Monday to Friday.
-The Oslo Summer School staff will be present to provide you with information and assistance.
-Please stop by, at least once a day, for any news and updates, events, activities, and other relevant information.
-The Oslo Summer School also have a Faceboook group for particpants.
+Opening hours from 09.00 to 15.00, Monday to Friday.

 Opening Hours - University of Oslo in the summer